wang-arshton256/vexa_streams/README.md

 ## Installation

 1. Clone the repository:
 2. Create a MySQL database and import the provided schema file.

-3. Update the database configuration in `config.php` with your database credentials.
+3. Update the database configuration
 4. Run a local web server and navigate to the app.

 ## Usage

 1. Sign up for an account if you are a new user, or log in if you already have an account.
 2. Start chatting with other users in real-time.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for any improvements or features.

-##Contact

-For any inquiries or support, please contact the development team at wangarshton@gmail.com.com.
+For any inquiries or support, please contact the development team at wangarshton@gmail.com

 This README file provides an overview of the Vexa Chat app, its features, technologies used, installation guide, usage instructions and a note about contributing and contacting the development team.